 - Positioning Statement – Tagline phase.
 Click here to learn more about the positioning statement phase.

 - Logo Identity – Logo mark phase.
 Click here to learn more about the logo identity options.

 City council voted unanimously to approve the following logo option at their October 23, 2017 meeting.
-Absolutely Indee has notified bluespace creative and will work with them to obtain the Brand Standards Guide (last piece of this project/phase 4).
+Absolutely Indee is currently working with the city to update various marketing materials with the new brand.